neilramaswamy/structured-streaming/docs/guides/stream_options/state/overview.md

 ## The RocksDB State Store

 As mentioned, the HDFS state store might have performance and memory issues with large amounts of state.
 To mitigate this, Spark 3.2 added support for the RocksDB state store.
-The RocksDB state store manages state between native memory and the local disk, which has two implications:
+The RocksDB state store manages state between native memory and the local disk, which has two benefits:

 1. The state store doesn't create any JVM memory pressure.
 2. The state store can handle much more state, since RocksDB manages state between native memory and the local disk.